physicskitten/physicskitten/README.md

 # 👋 Hi there, I'm Victoria!

 ## 👩🏻‍💻 About Me
-I am a BSc Physics student interested in creating cool code to aid and improve experimental set ups as well as perform valuable analysis on the data collected.
-Coding is not my strongest suit but I adore the challenge and creativity problem solving builds when tackling issues from a computer science perspective.
+- I am a BSc Physics student interested in creating delicious code aiding in improving experimental set ups as well as performing valuable analysis on the collected data.
+Coding is not my strongest suit but I adore the challenge, and creativity problem solving builds when tackling issues from a computer science perspective.
-When I'm not struggling with advanced mechanics or debugging very simple code, I love hiking 🏞️, reading about Greco-Roman history 📚, and playing piano 🎹.
+- When I'm not struggling with advanced mechanics or debugging very simple code, I love hiking 🏞️, reading about Greco-Roman history 📚, and playing piano 🎹.

 ## 🌱 I'm Learning...
 ### 🌿 My Baby Projects